-From Chapman’s Pool you can walk to the curious Norman Century St Aldhelm’s (also St Alban’s) Chapel on the headland of the same name.
+From Chapman’s Pool and Renscombe car park you can walk to the curious Norman St Aldhelm’s (also St Alban’s) Chapel on the headland of the same name.
 It’s a good half an hour walk from the car park, but worth it for its intriguing position and history.

 Possibly originally built as a lookout tower for Corfe Castle, an interesting fact about this building is that its four corners point to the cardinal points of the compass.

-There are various legends surrounding this unique little chapel, including its use as a ‘wishing chapel’, where local girls would drop a pin down the central column and make a wish for their true loves; and that of a grieving father who built it in memory of his daughter and her groom who drowned after their boat capsized below the headland.
-It’s said a light was kept burning in the chapel to warn other sailors of the danger.
+There are various legends surrounding this unique little chapel, including its use as a ‘wishing chapel’, where local girls would drop a pin down the central column and make a wish for their true loves.
+Another is that of a grieving father who built it in memory of his daughter and her groom who drowned after their boat capsized below the headland.
+It’s said a light was kept burning in the chapel to warn other sailors of dangerous waters.